 In recent years there has been resistance to immigration in the West.
-Most startlingly, the far-right Sweden Democrats now form part of a coalition government, their participation determined by a coalition agreement on far tighter immigration.
-The demographic challenges described above however could be changing perceptions.
+The demographic challenges described above however could be slowly changing perceptions.
 Labour shortages in the UK have already led to industry groups asking Government to relax quotas.
 Might we soon see competition for young and healthy immigrants to provide dynamism to ageing economies?